AFE123x/CS214-Myshell/documents/notes.md

 For more information, see the man page for which.
 You can even use which in your shell, once you have determined its full path (type which which in a system terminal to find its full path)!

+termios/.h in raw mode
+call read with 1 byte at a time. then you can use autocomplete. could then also do arrow keys and etc. would makr it a lot more work